danmunteanu/DanMunteanu/README.md

 - [CS Yaml Parser](https://github.com/danmunteanu/CS_YAML_PARSER) - Companion app for my C# beginner Udemy course

 ## Software Development:
-Basically I'm into object-oriented programming.
+Basically I'm an object-oriented programmer with a interest for many more things.
 I have professional experience with both desktop and web development.

 ### For desktop application development, I use
 - C# with .NET Core to create WinForms apps